davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 The people are the basic unit of any democracy.
 They are it's _raison d'etre_, the source of it's power, of it's legitimacy, and of it's sovereignty.
 As both a system of government and political theory, democracy starts with a determinant group of people, _the demos_, and proceeds to explain and justify how they should organise politically.

 But who exactly are _the people_?
 More importantly, who _should_ they be?
 Where should we draw our borders and why?
 Who gets to vote?
 And who should have a say in answering these questions?
 Who ought be included in the _demos_ and who ought be excluded has a profound effect on the realisation of justice, the coherence of democratic theory, and the legitimacy of democratic authority.
-These questions have collectively become known as the Boundary Problem of democratic theory and answering them properly is of fundamental importance to democracy and the legitimacy of democratic authority.
+These questions have collectively become known as the _Boundary Problem_ of democratic theory [^naming] and answering them properly is of fundamental importance to democracy and the legitimacy of democratic authority.

 In [chapter 3], we saw that democracy is sometime justified on procedural grounds.
 Democratic authority on this account, is legitimate because it is constituted according to some appropriate procedure.
 But the appropriateness of all procedures is context-dependent.
 What is fair or just in one context, or for one group of people, may not be fair or just in another.
 Answering the question of who the people ought be one way rather than another can therefore change the appropriateness of the procedure.